 Meet the urgent needs for palliative care (especially for cancer patients).

-The "Train the master trainer" programme was completed as of 2018.
-Till date there are 50 trainees, 29 institutions, 5 cities, and 16 faculty members that continue to support this effort.
+The "Train the Master Trainer" programme was completed as of 2018.
+To date, there are 50 trainees, 29 institutions, 5 cities, and 16 faculty members that continue to support this effort.

 Sri Lanka Clinical Observership in Singapore (25 to 28 Sep 2019) - 7 selected Clinicians.

-Sri Lanka MOH has funded Team based Palliative care training in Oct 2019 and invited Dr Cynthia and Dr Ghauri and Dr Sampath to provide guidance and training to 21 Institutions (61 participants) in Sri Lanka (21 to 25 Oct 2019)
+Sri Lanka's MOH has funded team based palliative care training in Oct 2019 and invited Dr Cynthia and Dr Ghauri and Dr Sampath to provide guidance and training to 21 institutions (61 participants) in Sri Lanka (21 to 25 Oct 2019).

 President Maithripala Sirisena has approved the release of LKR 10 million (USD$ 54,253) from the President’s Fund for Palliative Care Team of the Teaching Hospital, Karapitiya, to set up palliative care centre (Mar 2020).

 • National Cancer Institute

 • Govt hospital Ratnapura

 When the project began, access to morphine was very restricted.
 Over the course of the project, more outlets began to supply morphine and the prescription period increased from 7 to 30 days’ supply.
 This supply of morphine is currently from imports.